 The Ribbonsnake or Ribbon Snake, biologically named Thamnophis Sauritus, is a normal variant of the garter snake, widespread in the eastern regions of North America.
-These snakes are associated to the genera Thammnophis and measures 16 to 35 inches (41 to 89 cm) on an average.
+These snakes are associated with the genera Thammnophis and measure 16 to 35 inches (41 to 89 cm) on average.

 The four different types of ribbon snakes identified are given below

 - Eastern Ribbon Snake – biologically termed T.S.
-Sauritus – inhabiting regions of New York, up to Florida.
-They are colored a mixed shade of brown and black.
+Sauritus – inhabits regions of New York, up to Florida.
+They have colored a mixed shade of brown and black.

 - Northern Ribbon Snake – biologically termed T.S.
 Septentroinalis – inhabiting regions of Maine all through Indiana and Ontario